 So, when all is said and done, does gluten free beer actually taste any good?
 Well, in a nutshell, yes it can!

-Flavour wise, gluten free/reduced beers tend to be a bit crisper and lighter than their counterparts.
+Flavour wise, low gluten beers tend to be a bit crisper and lighter than their counterparts.
 Which make them a great flavour alternative for those who may be put off by the more robust flavours often associated with beers containing gluten.

 In 2015, Scottish craft brewing trend setters BrewDog launched their gluten free Vagabond Pale Ale, to much fanfare.
 It beat out a range of ‘regular’ beers when being judged on flavour based criteria prior to its official launch.

-Black Hops and gluten free beer
+Black Hops and low gluten beer

 Time to let you in on a little brewing secret; Black Hops beer recipes have been tweaked to incorporate the low gluten approach for the past two years.